NETFLIX, INC. (NASDAQ: NFLX) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Netflix, Inc. (NASDAQ: NFLX)

 Did you lose money on investments in Netflix?
 If so, please visit Netflix, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 4, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock or call options, or sold put options of Netflix, Inc. ("Netflix" or the "Company") (NASDAQ: NFLX) between October 19, 2021 and April 19, 2022, inclusive (the "Class Period").
+NEW YORK, May 05, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock or call options, or sold put options of Netflix, Inc. (“Netflix” or the “Company”) ( NFLX) between October 19, 2021 and April 19, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 Netflix primarily operates an entertainment platform that offers TV series, documentaries, feature films, and mobile games across a variety of genres and languages.
 It also offers a DVD-by-mail service in the U.S.